Fulfilled Prophecies at the Birth of Christ

 This prophecy was originally made as a statement of history—God had called (and brought) Israel out of Egypt.
 Guided by the Holy Spirit, Matthew used these words to refer to the Messiah.

 The final prophecy discussed by Matthew pertaining to events in the early years of Jesus has to do with his boyhood home.
-God warned Joseph in a dream not to go back to Judea, so instead he took Mary and Jesus to Nazareth in Galilee, “that it might be fulfilled which was spoken by the prophets, ‘He shall be called a Nazarene’” (Matthew 2:23).
+God warned Joseph in a dream not to go back to Judea, so instead he took Mary and Jesus to Nazareth in Galilee, “That what was spoken by the prophets might be fulfilled, that he would be called a Nazarene” (Matthew 2:23).
 This statement has confused Christians because the Old Testament does not seem to make this specific prediction.
 Skeptics have jumped on this verse, claiming that it is a contradiction in Scripture.
 However, there are a few plausible solutions to this dilemma.

 3. Nazareth was looked upon with scorn.
 Even Nathanael asked, “Can anything good come out of Nazareth?”
 (John 1:46).
 Several prophets revealed that the Messiah would be “despised and rejected of men” (Isaiah 53:3, cf. Psalm 22:6; Daniel 9:26; Zechariah 12:10).